tektechnologies/Instructor-Prep/201/class-06.md

 - So, I can also sum(sum[3,7](0), 5)[0] can grab back the next step value in the console, and now I have a value that I was looking for, now I am ready to add some code.
-- So I can follow the same pattern in the mulitply functions and get the first element back from the array.
+- So I can follow the same pattern in the multiply functions and get the first element back from the array.
 - multiply(multiply[a,b](0), c)[0];